-On the other hand, it’s a different story with cats!
+On the other hand, cat are a different story!
 Cats groom themselves regularly, so it isn’t necessary to wash them as you would a dog.
-However, if your cat comes back really dirty from their expeditions, a glove soaked in hot water then well wrung out will do the trick.
-Click here for the "How To Clean Stuff’" Blog that will explain in detail how to wash your feline friend!
+However, if your cat comes back really dirty from their expeditions, a glove soaked in hot water and well wrung out will do the trick.
+Click here for the "How To Clean Stuff" Blog post that will explain in detail how to wash your feline friend!

 Who we are